 Burn injuries differ from other types of personal injuries because they can cause painful, permanent damage.
 Often, both the burn and the resulting complications can require extensive medical treatment.

 A Lincoln burn injury lawyer can review your case, discuss any legal questions you have, and help you identify your next steps.
-Call Berry Law: Criminal Defense and Personal Injury Lawyers today to schedule a free consultation.
+Call Berry Law today to schedule a free consultation.